n64-tools/libdragon/README.md

 Basically all operands are required and separated by commas.

 While using these custom instructions, you should use `$v00`-`$v31` when naming vector registers and `$0`-`$31` when naming scalar registers.

+## Windows specific instructions for those that want to build locally!
+Due to the fact that windows does not include some header files needed for the tools, it is necessary to download them separately.
+Please look at the azure-pipelines.yml file, to see how the lib and tools are built in a windows environment.